bogorad/bitvpn/README.md

 ### III.
 The Cryptographic Foundation: Keys and Secrets

-The system's security is built on a foundation of four distinct cryptographic elements.
+The system's security is built on a foundation of five distinct cryptographic elements.
 You, the administrator, are responsible for generating and securely distributing the initial secrets.

 #### A. Asymmetric Keypairs (For Authentication)